Child & Adolescent Mental Health Studies Minor for Undergraduates

 To complete the summer internship, you must submit a CAMS Summer Internship Program Student–Supervisor Agreement.
 At the end of your internship, you receive a letter of recommendation from your mentor.

 Our student club, CAMS on Campus, promotes mental health awareness, eliminates shame surrounding mental health issues, and educates undergraduates about professional opportunities and graduate training programs within the child and adolescent mental health field.
 To learn more about the club or to get involved, contact email@example.com.

 Stay up-to-date with the latest news in child and adolescent mental health with the CAMS on Campus Newsletter.
 Browse our past issues:

-If you are an NYU student enrolled in the College of Arts and Science and would like to declare your CAMS minor, please contact firstname.lastname@example.org.
+For CAMS enrollment and registration requests, or if you are an NYU student enrolled in the College of Arts and Science and would like to declare your CAMS minor, please contact email@example.com.
 If you are enrolled in another NYU school or college, please complete the process for declaring cross-school minors.